marshall/logcat-color/README.md

   also assign custom colors to each tag.
   Valid tag colors: `RED`, `GREEN`, `YELLOW`, `BLUE`, `MAGENTA`, `CYAN`, `WHITE`
 * `wrap`: Whether or not to wrap the message column.
 Default is `True`.
-* `packages`: An array contains the packages that you want to filter on. this will be applied in addition to the filters.
+* `packages`: An array containing the packages that you want to filter on. this will be applied in addition to the filters.

 Here is an extended example: